Eddie Baker's Muckspreader

 Which belonged to Eddie Baker from the farm just down the road

-With his tractor and his trailer and his load both sweet and pure
+With his tractor and his trailer and his load both sweet and

 Five hundred imperial gallons of best liquified manure